 Environmental Law and Policy

-Samuel B. Boxerman, a partner in the Washington, D.C. office of the law firm Sidley Austin LLP.
+Samuel B. Boxerman, a Partner in the Washington, DC office of Sidley Austin LLP.

 Intellectual Property — Patents

 Jeffri A. Kaminski, a Partner in the Washington, DC office of Venable LLP focusing on patent prosecution and counseling.